Mobile Lead Paint Exposure Attorneys

 Children's developing bodies absorb lead at a more rapid rate than do adults.
 Lead exposure can have long-lasting negative effects on a child's life.
 Children who are exposed to lead may experience the following:

 - Stunted growth

 - Hearing problems

 Free Conultation with a Mobile Lead Paint Exposure Attorney

 If your child has been exposed to lead paint, you should contact an experienced Mobile lead paint attorney immediately.
 In all toxic tort cases, it is imperative to work quickly to conduct tests to identify the source of the exposure, preserve evidence, and file a claim before the statute of limitations expires.
-Maloney-Frost, LLC has extensive experience handling lead paint exposure cases.
+Maloney-Frost-Lyons, LLC has extensive experience handling lead paint exposure cases.
 Our aggressive Mobile lead paint attorneys fight to recover maximum compensation for our clients.
 Call (800) 809-3669 today for a free consultation regarding your case.